sdawnchen/rel-symmetry-exp/README.md

 ![Example relational symmetry trial](https://github.com/sdawnchen/rel-symmetry-exp/blob/master/screenshots/trial.png)

+Note that the 600 ms delay before the appearance of the second word pair has already passed in this example.
 The `screenshots` folder also contains screenshots of the instruction pages.

 # Stimuli